brothertoad/notes/media.md

 ### Music
 - Bahari - Dancing On The Sun
 - The Smithereens - Meet The Smithereens and earlier works if remastered
+- Kansas - It Takes A Woman's Love if remastered
 - Styx - Lady
 - Oscar Peterson
 - Thelonius Monk